Esteghlal Ahvaz F.C.: Supporters

 Due to the Iran–Iraq War, the people paid very little attention to the club and football in general in the 1980s.

 Based on weak years between 2010 and 2015, the club has to fight with falling attendance numbers and sinking popularity.

 Last but not least the fans stands out negative sometimes.
-For instance the fans thrown stones in a match against Persepolis on 22 April 2016.
-As a result of this, Esteghlal Ahvaz had to play three matches with spectator bans.
+For instance the fans threw stones in the field in a match against Persepolis on 22 April 2016.
+As a result of this, Esteghlal Ahvaz had to play three matches with a ban on spectators.

 Rivalries

 Esteghlal Ahvaz' main rival is Foolad.

 Ahvaz Derby

 Esteghlal Ahvaz' longest-running and deepest rivalry is with the other major club in Ahvaz, Foolad Khuzestan.
 Matches between the two clubs are referred to as the Ahvaz Derby.
 Although Foolad represents the Arab minority of Ahvaz, while the supporters of Esteghlal Ahvaz are primarily Persians, there is no any ethnic rivalry in the derby.
 After weak seasons of Esteghlal Ahvaz in the past, the derby lost in importance.